brooklynrail/brooklynrail-platform/content/events/2020/08/radical-poetry-reading-with-mahogany-l-browne.md

       journal throughout 2020.
 She currently is the inaugural Palette Poetry Second Book Fellow and spends her days as the Prison and Justice Writing Program Director at PEN America.
-  - person: jive-poetic
-    event_bio: "Jive Poetic is a writer, organizer, and educator based in Brooklyn, New York.
-He is the founder of Insurgent Poets Society, Carnival Slam:
-      Cultural Exchange, and the co-founder of the Brooklyn Poetry Slam.
-His work has been showcased on season four of TVONE’s Lexus Verses and Flow, PBS News Hour, and BET.
-In 2017 Jive was the first recipient of the John Morning Award for Art and Service.
-International recognition and support for his work has come from the British Arts Council; US Embassies in Australia, Brazil, and Poland; and the Minister Of Culture in Antigua and Barbuda.
-Currently, Jive is the Friday night poetry slam curator and host at the Nuyorican Poet’s Café.
-When he is not on tour, he teaches poetry and hip–hop workshops to at risk youth in New York City and the surrounding area."
   - person: joy-priest
     event_bio: Joy Priest is the author of HORSEPOWER (Pitt Poetry Series, 2020), winner of the Donald Hall Prize for Poetry.
 She is the recipient of the